The ratio of the number of properties in an area that have been

 monthly income.
 The other is a ratio of all monthly debt to monthly

-A legal document which transfers any ownership an individual has in
+A legal document which transfers any ownership an individual has

-known or is unclear.
+not known or is unclear.

 A structural element of the roof, sloping from the peak to the